 Battling breast cancer can take a toll on a woman’s physical appearance and emotional well-being.
 Sometimes the breast(s) are completely removed during mastectomy, but breast reconstruction can be performed to restore all or part of the breast to its original appearance.
-La Jolla plastic surgeon, Dr. Larry Pollack, has performed more than 2,000 breast reconstruction procedures over the last 20 years.
+San Diego plastic surgeon, Dr. Larry Pollack, has performed more than 2,000 breast reconstruction procedures over the last 20 years.
 Through surgery, he can improve a woman’s self-confidence and provide natural-looking results.

 Good candidates for breast reconstruction surgery are in good overall health and have realistic expectations of the surgery.
 Potential patients should have some or all of the following conditions:

 - Will be undergoing lumpectomy or mastectomy, or have already had one of these procedures

 - A body mass index (BMI) of 30 or less

 Breast reconstruction is performed under general anesthesia on an inpatient or outpatient basis, depending on the technique to be used.
 Dr. Pollack offers a wide range of reconstruction options for patients in order to provide them with a method that will suit their reconstruction needs.